Planted Aquarium Expert Logo

 I use reverse osmosis water as the replacement water so that I can start with water that is very low in minerals.

-Water: Essential Water Conditions for Happy Oscars
+Essential Water Conditions

 You decide to buy an Oscar because it’s small and cute.
 You take it home and put it in a 55 gallon aquarium with your other community fish.
 Six months later, you notice that it is getting easier to keep your aquarium clean.
 That’s because every few days you have one less fish in your tank with your now eight inch Oscar.